American Board of Plastic Surgery

 A plastic surgeon deals with the repair, reconstruction, or replacement of physical defects of form or function involving the skin, musculoskeletal system, craniomaxillofacial structures, hand, extremities, breast and trunk, and external genitalia or cosmetic enhancement of these areas of the body.
 Cosmetic surgery is an essential component of plastic surgery.
 The plastic surgeon uses cosmetic surgical principles to both improve overall appearance and to optimize the outcome of reconstructive procedures.

-Specialty training required prior to certification: Six years
+Training required prior to certification: Six to eight years

 Certification in one of the following subspecialties requires additional training and assessment as specified by the board.

 A plastic surgeon trained in this area has additional expertise in plastic and reconstructive procedures within the head, face, neck, and associated structures, including head and neck cancer and reconstruction, management of maxillofacial trauma, soft tissue repair, and neural surgery.
 Plastic surgeons also provide all aspects of head, neck and facial aesthetic surgery.

 A surgeon trained in Surgery of the Hand has expertise in the surgical, medical, and rehabilitative care of patients with diseases, injuries, and disorders affecting the hand, wrist, and forearm.
 Common conditions treated by a hand surgeon include carpal tunnel syndrome, trigger fingers, ganglia (lumps), sports injuries to the hand and wrist, and hand injuries involving fractures, dislocations, lacerated tendons, nerves, and arteries.
 Hand surgeons may be general surgeons, orthopedic surgeons or plastic surgeons who have received additional training in this area.